Updating Cart For Gift...

 History of fashion

-Our wardrobe will very soon be enriched with a Marinière whose story I told you here , So what could be more obvious, you might say, than to add a pair of deck pants.
-Far be it from me to suggest the total cabin boy look walking the quays of La Trinité sur Mer, don't panic!
+Our wardrobe will very soon be enriched with a Marinière whose story I told you here , So what could be more obvious, you might say, than to add a pair of deck trousers.
+Far be it from me to offer you the total cabin boy look pacing the quays of La Trinité sur Mer, don't panic!

-Just to offer you 2 timeless essentials, which after these next reservations, will undoubtedly join our icons!
+Just to offer you two timeless essentials, which after these next reservations, will undoubtedly join our icons!

 Let me tell you his story.